Mehr-OA/PDF-to-XML/README.md

 `os.getenv("RENATE_ENV", "test")`

+### Authorization for uploading files to RENATE

+Authentication settings are handled in `AuthService`

 ### PDF-to-JATS XML Conversion and RENATE Upload (FileService)

 This module retrieves PDF items from a RENATE repository, converts PDFs into JATS XML using GROBID, and uploads the generated XML back to RENATE.
 Given below are the detailes of implemented functions.